AHuffmyer/ASH_Putnam_Lab_Notebook/_posts/2025-02-01-All-projects-to-do-list.md

 ## Hawaii 2023
 **Analysis and writing**

-- Process all samples for larval symbiont cell density in the lab at UW (in progress, Aakriti)
 - Revise analysis of rapid light curves from phenoplate data and send results to UTS collaborators
 - Analyze larval size and symbiont cell density data
 - Finalize RNAseq differential gene expression and functional enrichment analyses